hnryjmes/POODR/README.md

 * "Sharing Role Behavior with Modules"

 * "When an object includes a module, the methods defined therein become available via automatic delegation."

+* objects can respond to many messages: including those it implements directly, those in parent objects, those in its modules, and those in modules of parents